Battle of Hürtgen Forest: Geography

-The American advantage in numbers (as high as 5:1), armor, mobility, and air support was thus greatly reduced by weather and terrain.
+The American advantage in numbers (as high as 5:1), armor, mobility, and air support was thus greatly negated by weather and terrain.
 In the forest, relatively small numbers of determined and prepared defenders could be highly effective.
 To exacerbate matters, as the American divisions took casualties, inexperienced replacements had to be fed directly into combat.

 The densely forested terrain also limited the use of tanks and provided cover for German anti-tank teams equipped with Panzerfaust shaped-charge grenade launchers.
 The Allies made improvised rocket launchers, using rocket tubes from aircraft and spare Jeep trailers.
 Later in the battle, it proved necessary to blast tank routes through the forest.
 Transportation was similarly limited by the lack of routes: at critical times, it proved difficult to reinforce or supply front-line units or to evacuate the dead and wounded.

 The Germans were hampered by much the same difficulties, worsened because their divisions had already taken heavy losses on the retreat through France and were hastily filled up with untrained boys and old men, often unfit for normal military service.
+Reinforcements thrown into the fighting include Arbeitsbattalion (work battalion) men and Luftwaffe officer cadets.
 Transportation was also a problem, because of the difficult roads and the lack of trucks and fuel; most supplies had to be manhandled to the front line.
-Nonetheless, despite increasing numbers of replacements lacking experience, German defenders had the advantage in that their commanders and many of their soldiers had been fighting for years and had learned the necessary tactics for fighting efficiently in winter and forested areas, whereas the Americans were often well-trained but inexperienced.
+Nonetheless, despite increasing numbers of replacements lacking experience, German defenders had the advantage in that their commanders and many of their soldiers had been fighting for years, many had learned the necessary tactics for fighting efficiently in winter and forested areas.
+German commanders could also rely on local foresters for accurate intelligence.
+The Americans on the other hand were often better trained but inexperienced.

-Opposing armies
+Order of battle

 The Hürtgen Forest lay within the area of the U.S. First Army under Hodges.
 Responsibility fluctuated between the V Corps and VII Corps.

 At the start, the forest was defended by the German 275th and 353rd Infantry Divisions; understrength but well prepared—5,000 men (1,000 in reserve)—and commanded by Generalleutnant Hans Schmidt.
 They had little artillery and no tanks.
 As the battle progressed, German reinforcements were added.
 American expectations that these troops were weak and ready to withdraw were overly optimistic.

+The following units were not committed simultaneously: